railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 * the bottom of the page, with detail about the taxes, and the totals.

 To enter a document in Open ERP you should always fill in fields in the order that they appear on screen.
 Doing it this way means that some of the later fields are filled in automatically from the selections made in earlier fields.
-So select the Partner, and the following fields are completed automatically:
+So select the :guilabel:`Partner`, and the following fields are completed automatically:

 * the invoice address corresponds to the partner contact that was given the address type of \ ``Invoice``\   in the partner form (or otherwise the address type of \ ``Default``\  ),